-Note 11: Income Taxes
+Note 10:Income Taxes

 The Company is subject to U.S. federal income taxes as well as state taxes.
-The Company did not record an income tax provision for the three and six months ended June 30, 2020.
-The Company recorded an income tax provision of \$0.1 million for the three and six months ended June 30, 2019 related to the foreign withholding taxes paid in connection with payments recognized under the Newsoara License Agreement.
+The Company did not record an income tax provision for the three months ended March 31, 2020 and 2019.

 Management has evaluated the positive and negative evidence surrounding the realization of its deferred tax assets, including the Company's history of losses, and under the applicable accounting standards determined that it is more-likely-than-not that the deferred tax assets will not be realized.
-The difference between the effective tax rate of the Company and the U.S. statutory tax rate of 21% at June 30, 2020 is due to the valuation allowance against the Company's expected net operating losses.
+The difference between the effective tax rate of the Company and the U.S. statutory tax rate of 21% at March 31, 2020 is due to the valuation allowance against the Company's expected net operating losses.